 From October 1, 2006 through December 31, 2009, we received a volumetric excise tax credit ("VETC") of \$0.50 per gasoline gallon equivalent of CNG and \$0.50 per liquid gallon of LNG that we sold as vehicle fuel to certain customers.
 The tax credit was responsible for a significant amount of our historical revenues.
 Based on the service relationship we had with our customers, either we or our customers are able to claim the credit.
 We recorded these tax credits as revenues in our condensed consolidated statements of operations as the credits were fully refundable and did not need to offset tax liabilities to be received.
 As such, the credits were not deemed income tax credits under the accounting guidance applicable to income taxes.
-In addition, we believe the credits were properly recorded as revenue because we often incorporate the tax credits into our pricing with our customers, thereby lowering the actual price per gallon we charge them.
-The tax credit expired on December 31, 2009.
-If the tax credit is not reinstated or extended, our revenue in future periods will be materially less than it would have been with the tax credit and our ability to attract new customers, or retain old customers, may also be reduced.
+In addition, we believe the credits were properly recorded as revenue because we often incorporate the tax credit is not reinstated or extended, our revenue in future periods will be materially less than it would have been with the tax credit and our ability to attract new customers, or retain old customers, may also be reduced.